Changes

 But it's also a personal preference of mine at this point —

-I've found in recent years that I was spending way too time and energy working around the simplicity of the Django template language.
+I've found in recent years that I was spending way too much time and energy working around the simplicity of the Django template language.

 The lack of function(param1, param2)